Toolkit Home / Topic 03: The Collaborative Learning Theory of Change

 Topic 03

 Ultimately, Collaborative Learning Networks (CLNs) seek to contribute to long-term systems strengthening and improvements in development practice.
-The theory of change for CLNs is that effective CLN performance leads to (1) strengthened leadership and capacity of its members; (2) strengthened communities and ecosystems of continuous support for change agents; (3) new knowledge and global public good products that are adapted and implemented at the country-level (while also increasing global knowledge and awareness), ultimately contributing to longer-term systems improvements for healthier, better educated people.
+The Theory of Change for CLNs is that effective CLN performance leads to (1) strengthened leadership and capacity of its members; (2) strengthened communities and ecosystems of continuous support for change agents; (3) new knowledge and global public good products that are adapted and implemented at the country-level (while also increasing global knowledge and awareness), ultimately contributing to longer-term systems improvements for healthier, better educated people.

 These outcomes are achieved if the CLN functions effectively.
 Effective functioning requires successful strategy implementation for member engagement; knowledge creation, sharing and uptake of knowledge; CLN measurement and learning; developing strong partnerships; and resource mobilization.
 Network performance must be driven by active member engagement based on shared interest that evolves into shared experience, and ultimately, frequent and spontaneous member interactions based on shared intent and identity.